[High Dimensional Statistics] Maximum Mean Discrepancy(MMD)

 4. It is an example of IPM (Intergral Probability Metrics)

-Definition (Integral Probability Metrics) for a class if function $\mathcal{F}$, IPM between $p$ and $q$ is defined as
+Definition (Integral Probability Metrics) for a class if function F, IPM between p and q is defined as

 Examples are total variation distance, wasserstein distance, kolmogorov distance.